koshuang/react-todo/README.md

 1. Custom PobSub hook for components to easily interact with each others
 1. Theme design

+## Modules
+### app
+`app` module is a special module which is an application module grab depends on core module and other feature modules

+### core
+`core` module is supposed to be a framework of an application which define the application core architecture.
+Currently `core` module only defines page layout, but it will evolve to handle more stuff like communication, etc.

+### shared
+`shared` module is a common module to give each feature module reusable utility like common components, utility classes/functions, etc.

+### pubsub
+`pubsub` module is a communication module to provide a way for components communicate with each other.
+Basically it should follow/implement `core` module's interface in order to make feature modules depends on abstract instead of implementation.
+In order to let application be able to switch to other implementation like `rxjs`.

+### todo-list
+`todo-list` module is a feature module to handle CRUD actions for todo.
+Providing local cache to let user can use offline.

 ## TODOs
 1. Responsive design for mobile
 1. Using better reactive library like Rxjs